geemus/notes/houston_foresight/raw/intro.md

 # W1: Introductions and Overview

+## Reading: The Futures Field: Functions, Forms, and Critical Issues (Amara)
+## Reading: A Way through the Maze: what futurists do and how they do it (Garrett)
+## Reading: What corporations do with foresight (Hammoud & Nash)

 * Foundations:
   * Macro historians: Hegel, Marx, Spengler, Toynbee, Sorokin
   * Utopianists, philosophers, sociologists: More, Condorcet, Saint-Simon, Comte